 If you discovered that you are having similar signs of diabetes in men which are mentioned above, click on the link for more detailed information.

-The risk factors for developing diabetes for both sexes are family history, ethnicity (high in Asians, African American, and Hispanics), high blood pressure, obesity, high fat distribution around the middle, smoking, sedentary lifestyle, excessive alcohol intake, and poor sleep.
+The risk factors for developing diabetes for both sexes are family history, ethnicity (especially in Asians, African American, and Hispanics), elevated blood pressure, obesity, high fat distribution around the middle, smoking, sedentary lifestyle, excessive alcohol intake, and poor sleep.